 - Armor and jewelry enchantments simply have a constant, always-on effect that gives a stat boost or similar type of bonus

 - Weapon enchantments, on the other hand, provide proc effects.
-These proc effects provide either a burst of damage, like the Fiery enchantment shown above (these all proc on a 4 second cooldown), or a timed buff for you or debuff for the enemy, like the Crusher enchantment shown above (these all last for 5 seconds and proc on a 10 second cooldown)
+These proc effects provide either a burst of damage (like the Fiery enchantment above) or a timed buff or debuff (like the Crusher enchantment above)

-- Weapon enchantments are procced by light and heavy attacks, as well as certain weapon skills.
-The area DoT skill in many weapons’ skill lines (specifically Wall of Elements, Volley, Blade Cloak, and Stampede) will in particular proc enchantments at high rates, so it is always advantageous to have one of these area DoTs slotted
+Weapon enchantments are procced by light and heavy attacks, as well as certain weapon skills.
+The area DoT skills in many weapons’ skill lines (specifically Wall of Elements, Volley, Blade Cloak, and Stampede) are able to proc enchantments even while you’re on the other bar, so it is always advantageous to have one of these skills slotted on your backbar

 You can apply a new enchantment to an item by crafting a glyph at an enchanting crafting station and then applying the glyph to your item.
 (This will override the existing enchantment)